mogilvie/CalendarBundle/README.md

 - FullCalendar jquery front end that can create, update and resize events via ajax.

 **Warning**
+- Only the calendar and events are currently implemented.
 - This bundle has not been unit tested.
 - It has only been running on a Symfony2 v3.0.1 project, and not backward compatibility tested.